Sag Harbor, New York

 Sag Harbor is an incorporated village in Suffolk County, New York, United States, in the towns of Southampton and East Hampton on eastern Long Island.
 The village developed as a working port on Gardiners Bay.
-The population was 2,772 at the 2020 census.
+The population was 2,772 at the time of the 2020 census.

 The entire business district is listed as the historic Sag Harbor Village District on the National Register of Historic Places.
 A major whaling and shipping port in the 19th century, by the end of this period and in the 20th century, it became a destination for wealthy people who summered there.

 Sag Harbor is about three-fifths in Southampton and two-fifths in East Hampton; the town boundary being Division Street.
 Its landmarks include structures associated with whaling and its early days when it was designated as the first port of entry to the new United States.
 It had the first United States custom house erected on Long Island.

 History

-Umbrella House is the oldest surviving house in Sag Harbor.
-It housed British troops during the American Revolution.
+Umbrella House – the oldest extant house in Sag Harbor – housed British troops during the American Revolution.
 It was hit by cannon fire during the War of 1812.
-The light colored bricks, in the lower left corner, were believed to be the patch from the hole left by the cannon fire.
-In fact, those bricks were used to patch a hole left by an SUV in recent years.
-The original cannon hole was patched long ago, and is not readily identifiable.

 Old Whaler's Church with the 185-foot Egyptian revival steeple intact.
 The steeple was destroyed in a 1938 hurricane and has yet to be restored.

 Old Whaler's Church and Old Burial Ground.
 The burial ground is the former site of a British fort that was attacked by Patriots in Meigs Raid during the Revolutionary War.